-Since the late 1970's Cindy Sherman has donned an array of personas, disguises and costumes to explore how woman are perceived, presented and judged in visual culture.
+Since the late 1970s, Cindy Sherman has donned an array of personas, disguises, and costumes to explore how women are perceived, presented, and judged in visual culture.

-In the 20th century images of pregnant woman are highly uncommon and considered almost taboo.
-In 1991, the year of this work Demi Moore challenged this lack of representation by posing pregnant and nude on the cover of Vanity Fair, photographer by Annie Leibovitz.
+In the 20th century, images of pregnant women were highly uncommon and considered almost taboo.
+In 1991, the year of this work Demi Moore challenged this lack of representation by posing pregnant and nude on the cover of Vanity Fair.

 Cindy Sherman is one of the most successful living female artists with nearly 20 works that have achieved more than $1 million at auction.

 This is a fantastic (and accessible) example of a Cindy Sherman photograph - a perfect entry-level piece to collecting one of the most influential and esteemed artists of the 20th century.

 Questions about this artwork?
 Contact us or call +1.416.704.1720

 Our inventory is divided between New York and Toronto.

 We can ship anywhere.
 Typically when we ship within North America we prefer to use FedEx or DHL.
 To Europe, Asia and beyond we generally use DHL.

 - How much does it cost to ship?